assistER

 Interviews with Survey Respondents

-Of course, statistics can convey only so much about human experience, so I contacted survey respondents to see if they’d be willing to discuss their pain points in depth.
-Six agreed.
+Of course, statistics can convey only so much about the human experience, so I contacted survey respondents to see if they’d be willing to discuss their ER pain points in greater depth.
+Six agreed to to be interviewed.
+All were adults under the age of 45 with no major health complaints.
+Some had been patients themselves, and others had accompanied patients.
+Much of what they said resonated with my own experience, and I took copious notes.

 “I got kind of panicky, just because I didn’t know what was going on ...
 I didn’t know what the course of action was.
 I didn’t know what to expect.
 I didn’t know anything.
 And so already sitting there in pain worse than any I’ve really felt hardly ever, and then not being told anything about what’s going on with me ...
 It added to the fear.”